 This internship provides you with the opportunity to acquire practical experience while working under the supervision of a journeyman air conditioning mechanic.
 Job skills, as defined by the work processes of the apprenticeship agreement, are taught on the job.
 Prerequisite: ACR 0970.
 (CH)

-AEB 2102 PRINCIPLES OF AGRI-BUSINESS MAN-AGEMENT 3 cr. hrs.
+AEB 2102 PRINCIPLES OF AGRI-BUSINESS MAN-AGEMENT - Deleted